 - Radioactive environments: Novacam metrology systems measure the pitting of radioactive targets and detect both surface and sub-surface cracks in weld inspection inside reactor cooling systems.
 Please read Non-contact 3D Measurements for the Nuclear Industry application note [3 pages, PDF, 0.4 MB] for the types of measurements made possible with NOVACAM 3D metrology systems.

-Very hot: Materials that are evaporating, melting, or solidifying can all be inspected with Novacam rugged non-contact probes.
-In industries that handle extremely hot liquids, such as red-hot steel, plasma, or metals in continuous casting, the sensor probes scan the surface in process and on a continuous basis, detecting micron-sized surface variations.
+- Very hot environments: Materials that are evaporating, melting, or solidifying can all be inspected with NOVACAM rugged non-contact probes.
+In industries that handle extremely hot liquids, such as red-hot steel, plasma, or metals in continuous casting, the probes scan the surface in process and on a continuous basis, detecting micron-sized surface variations.
 Surface roughness or coating thickness characteristics are delivered at high speed to help detect defects such as minute surface cracks.

-Evaporation chambers: Low-coherence profilometers monitor the thickness of a semi-conductor or metal coating during the deposition process.
+- Evaporation chambers: Our metrology systems monitor the thickness of a semi-conductor or metal coating during the deposition process.
 In this way, the optimal stopping time of the coating process is determined.

 “Non-contact 3D Measurements for the Nuclear Industry” [3 pages, PDF, 0.4 MB] for more on 3D measurements in radioactive environments.Download application note